-Discussion: The County has adopted a standardized condition of approval requiring payment of all applicable Public Facilities Fees, including Fire Facility Fees on behalf of the appropriate fire district, to address impacts to public services.
+Discussion: The County has adopted a standardized mitigation measure requiring payment of all applicable Public Facilities Fees, as well as one for the Fire Facility Fees on behalf of the appropriate fire district, to address impacts to public services.
 In addition, first year costs of the Sheriff's Department have been standardized based on studies conducted by the Sheriff's Department.
-Although no new structures are planned as a part of this project, these fees will be required upon issuance of any building permit and will be placed as conditions of approval for this project.
+Should a single-family dwelling be placed on one of the proposed parcels, a less than significant impact will occur as fees are put in place to offset the demand for more services.
+These fees will be required upon issuance of any building permit and will be placed as conditions of approval for this project.
+Any proposed dwellings will be served by a private well and septic tank.
+Well and septic system permits are reviewed and issued by DER.
+New septic tanks for new dwellings on newly created parcels are subject to Measure X and are included in the building permit application which is reviewed by DER.